trevorbicewebdesign/Mothership/README.md

 The payment has been set from `pending` to `completed`.
 This will send the email template `payment.completed` to the Client Owner and BCC an administrator.
 This should be sent to the payee whenever the payment cycle has been completed.

 # Testing
+Mothership is built with stability and confidence in mind.
+Our automated testing suite uses Codeception to simulate real-world usage across backend and frontend features, ensuring every update works as expected.
+From invoice lifecycle logic to payment integration and PDF generation, our tests catch regressions early and help maintain a high standard of code quality.
+Whether you're contributing or deploying, the suite gives you peace of mind that Mothership remains reliable.

+**WORK IS NOT CONSIDERED DONE UNTIL IT IS COVERED BY TESTS**

 ### DB Helpers